 Meaning

-“If Margaret Thatcher took climate change seriously and believed that we should take action to reduce global greenhouse emissions, then taking action and supporting and accepting the science can hardly be the mark of incipient Bolshevism.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+The message behind “If Margaret Thatcher took climate change seriously and believed that we should take action to reduce global greenhouse emissions, then taking action and supporting and accepting the science can hardly be the mark of incipient Bolshevism.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme